KonduitAI/dl4j-dev-tools/java-testing/ignores/README.md

-# How to generate a .csv file with information on the ignored tests in the various projects
+# Generate a .csv file with information on the ignored tests in the various projects

 For dl4j: